pixelsign/html5-device-mockups/README.md

 HTML5 device mockups v3 :iphone::computer:
 ====================

-You can view the demo page of all devices here: https://pixelsign.github.io/html5-device-mockups/
+You can view the demo page here: <https://pixelsign.github.io/html5-device-mockups/>

 Use on...
 * Your website / splash screen